-A native of Auburn, Alabama, Lesley holds a B.A. in Economics and Foreign Language and a M.S. in Economics from Auburn University.
+A native of Auburn, Alabama, Lesley holds a B.A. in Economics and Foreign Language and an M.S. in Economics from Auburn University.

-Rusty Music has been the Executive Director of Church Service Center (CSC) and Women’s Care Center of Bartow (WCC) since November of 2012.
+Rusty Music has been the Executive Director of the Church Service Center (CSC) and Women’s Care Center of Bartow (WCC) since November 2012.
 The CSC is the lead agency in Bartow that meets the needs of over 35 thousand individuals each year.
-The CSC serves the Bartow, Alturas, Highland City and Homeland areas by partnering with local foundations, civic clubs, business, churches and individual donors.
+The CSC serves the Bartow, Alturas, Highland City, and Homeland areas by partnering with local foundations, civic clubs, businesses, churches, and individual donors.
 The WCC is a Transitional/Emergency living facility for homeless women and children.

 Mr. Music is also a graduate of Leadership Bartow Class of XVI.
 Prior to serving at these agencies, Mr. Music worked at Lighthouse for the Blind in Winter Haven teaching students independent living skills.